-The public comment period for the draft project description has closed.
-Thank you to everyone who shared their feedback with us.
-We are currently reviewing the comments received.
-If you have questions, please email us at: water_nccoe@nist.gov
+The public comment period for the initial public draft of Cybersecurity for the Water and Wastewater Sector: Build Architecture has closed.
+Thank you to everyone who shared your feedback with us.

 Securing Water and Wastewater Utilities